bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 required while performing this procedure.

 The procedure will result in about 90MB worth of newly installed files on the Seagate Central Root partition.
-The Root parition on an unmodified Seagate Central typically has in the order of 500MB free so hopefully this small addition of files will not cause any problems.
+The Root partition on an unmodified Seagate Central typically has in the order of 500MB free so hopefully this small addition of files will not cause any problems.